 What Should Go in a Linen Closet?

-Everyone’s needs are different, especially depending on whether it’s in a hall or bath, but typically a linen closet is suitable for:
+Everyone’s needs are different, especially depending on whether it’s in a hall or bath, but typically this space is suitable for:

 - bath towels and hand towels